lingtalfi/Chloroform/doc/api/Ling/Chloroform/Validator/IsIntegerValidator.md

 Introduction
 ============

-The RequiredDateValidator class.
+The IsIntegerValidator class.

-Validates only if it's not the empty string and if the string doesn't contain the 0000-00-00 string/ So if the value is null, the validation will fail, because it will evaluate to the empty string.
+If the value is an integer, it validates.

+If the value is null or a float, the validation will fail.